 Getting Arrested in Maryland

-A plea bargain typically involves the State reducing or dropping some charges in exchange the defendant waiving their constitutional rights.
+A plea bargain typically involves the State reducing or dropping some charges in exchange for the defendant waiving their constitutional rights.
 These rights include, among other things, the right to a trial, the right to confront witnesses, the right to testify (or not testify), the right to compel exculpatory witnesses to testify on your behalf, and the right to an appeal.

 Going to Trial in Maryland

 In addition, if a defendant makes a jury demand, that will result in the case that may have started in District Court getting moved to Circuit Court.
 At a trial, the State must prove every element of the offense charged beyond a reasonable doubt.
 That means they must put witnesses on the stand who will testify under oath to what they observed.
 The defense can cross-examine the government’s witnesses and confront any allegations made.

-Beyond a reasonable doubt is something we all hear on television but often do not think about what it actually means.
-It means the State’s evidence must be so convincing that we have no reason to doubt its true.
-That means the jurors could think its likely the defendant committed the offense but if they have a doubt (not just any doubt but a doubt based on reason) they must acquit the defendant to properly apply the law as instructed.
+“Beyond a reasonable doubt” is a term we all hear on television but often do not think about what it means.
+It means the State’s evidence must be so convincing that we have no reason to doubt it’s true.
+That means the jurors could think it’s likely the defendant committed the offense, but if they have a doubt (not just any doubt but a doubt based on reason), they must acquit the defendant to apply the law as instructed properly.

-In a bench trial, however, the judge makes both the factual findings and applies those facts to the law.
+In a bench trial, however, the judge makes factual findings and applies those facts to the law.
 That means the judge must assess the credibility of the witnesses and decide which version of facts they believe occurred.
-If the judge properly applies the standard beyond a reasonable doubt, she two must only convict if that high standard is met.
+If the judge properly applies the standard beyond a reasonable doubt, they must only convict if that high standard is met.

-Hiring a Maryland Criminal Lawyer
+Contact a Maryland Criminal Defense Lawyer Today